-In my role on the site, I have written a few articles and have begun a series of film reviews that cover topic of Transgender.
-In editing others articles, I am getting the perspective of others which widens my own scope of thinking.
+In my role on the site, I have written a few articles and have begun a series of film reviews that cover the topic of Transgender.
+In editing articles, I am getting the perspective of others which widens my own scope of thinking.
 Some things are a jolt to my mind and make me re-think certain aspects, softening the edges of my personal boundaries and beliefs.
 I see this as progress and am trying to embrace it all.

 I knew that from a child, I had wished that I would wake one morning to find that I was a girl.
-Dreams where I did become a girl, built my hopes that it may somehow be possible.
+Dreams where I became a girl, built my hopes up that it may somehow be possible.
 Over time, the idea subsided as I always woke up as a boy.
 Life managed to suppress those feelings generally, but they remained throughout my life, flooding back in waves, pulling me back into thoughts of being a woman.

 Once I eventually learned how to accept myself, so much of my life fell into place as if finding that lost piece of a jigsaw puzzle.
 There was no doubt in my mind from that day on who I was.
 I needed to transition, to finally put to rest the turmoil and internalisation I had suffered from all my life.
-Since that day I have driven myself through the French bureaucracy, changing my identity, finding the best places to seek treatment and information.
+Since that day I have driven myself through the French bureaucracy, changed my identity, and found the right places to seek treatment and information.
 Learning to live my life without the baggage I carried around for so many years.
 I am now closer to the final stages than I could ever have imagined, compared to just a few years ago.
 If meetings don’t get too further delayed this year, I have expectations for a date to undergo surgery before this year is over.

 Realising a dream is not something that we believe is likely to happen in a lifetime.
 However, later this year I may experience exactly that.
 I am certain that there will be quite a few tears on the day after surgery, but ones of joy and not sadness.